neelabhsinha/flame/README.md

 To be able to do necessary data preprocessing, you would also optionally require [Openface 2.0](https://github.com/TadasBaltrusaitis/OpenFace) (or any other 2D landmark extractor) and [RetinaFace](https://github.com/serengil/retinaface) (or any other way to extract face crops).
 These are optional requirements and feel free to use any other toolkit to achieve the required objective.
 For more details read through the section 'Preparing the dataset'.

 ## Project Description

-The functions in the code have doctext which describe the purpose of the function and their parameters, return type.

 Files in the project are described in the following table -